kmoyung/BENG-183/Final_Writeup.md

 **High Throughput** - The Hi-C technology is high throughput, meaning that it can generate billions of reads per run with the help of next-generation sequencing.

+This is a powerful method that provides pairwise information on the interactive genomic regions.

 > In the next section, we will explore the experimental protocol as well as some Hi-C derived techniques.